-Students should contact their course instructor to withdraw, or if unable to reach their course instructor, contact the Registrar's office to formally withdraw.
-Students who stop attending class, but do not formally withdraw, may receive a grade of F and could face financial aid repercussions in upcoming semesters.
+Students should complete the electonic withdrawal form to officially withdraw from a class.
+This form can be found on the Coastal Pines website under MYCPTC - Student Electronic Forms or on the students Okta dashboard.
+Students who stop attending class, but do not formally withdraw, will receive a grade of F and could face financial aid repercussions in upcoming semesters.
 Unless otherwise specified in a program attendance procedure as required by the program accreditation/licensing agency, students will not be withdrawn by an instructor for attendance.
 However, all instructors will keep records of graded assignments and student participation in course activities.
 The completion dates of these activities may be used to determine a student's last date of attendance in the event a student withdraws, stops attending, or receives an F in a course.
 For unofficial withdrawals without notification, or when the last date of attendance is unknown or prior to the midpoint, the midpoint of the payment period or period of enrollment will be used as the student's last date of attendance.